wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. hint:: PicoScenes sets many Rx parameters by default, such as using the *RX_CBW_20* preset, using the Tx/Rx antenna port, using the normalized 0.65 Rx gain, *etc*.

-Listening to 40/80/160 MHz bandwidth channel
+Listening to 40/80/160 MHz Bandwidth Channels
 +++++++++++++++++++++++++++++++++++++++++++++++

 In this case, if you want to listen to the Wi-Fi traffic on a 40 MHz bandwidth channel centered at 5190 MHz (or "5180 HT40+" or "5200 HT40-") using an SDR device with the ID `SDR_ID`, you can use the following command: